• Skip to primary navigation

 • Contact Us

-Home > DIY How To Projects and Tutorial Guides > Replacing a Radiator – How to Change a Radiator Like-for-Like and also Replacing a Radiator With one of a Different Size
+Home > DIY How To Projects and Tutorial Guides > How to Replace a Radiator

-Replacing a radiator when decorating or find out how to replace an old radiator with a new radiator.
-Follow the step by step instructions to changing a radiator over.
-Learn all about what you need to do to remove a radiator including turning off your heating system and draining a radiator or heating system, how to connect up valves and also how to reconnect a new radiator.
+Learn all about how to replace a radiator including turning off your heating system and draining a radiator or heating system, how to connect up valves and also how to reconnect a new radiator.
 Also find out about how to replace a radiator with one of a different size including how to access existing pipework, how to remove valves and valve adapters, how to fit new radiator brackets and how to connect and solder new pipework.

 TwitterFacebookPin ItBuffer